-The EU’s legislative package on anti-money laundering (AML) and combating terrorist finance (CFT) was adopted in July 2024, creating a new EU AML/CFT regime via three legal instruments.
-These are the AMLA Regulation (AMLA-R) establishing the new AML Authority, the AML Regulation (AMLR) determining the scope and shape of regulation, and the 6th Directive on AML/CFT (AMLD6) setting out mechanisms for member states to implement.
+The EU’s legislative package on anti-money laundering (AML) and combating terrorist finance (CFT) was adopted in July 2024, creating a new EU AML/CFT regime.
+Part of this package are the AMLA Regulation (AMLA-R) establishing the new AML Authority (AMLA), the AML Regulation (AMLR) determining the scope and shape of regulation, and the 6th Directive on AML/CFT (AMLD6) setting out mechanisms for Member States to implement.

 These Level 1 instruments set out detailed expectations for AMLA to complete a Single Rulebook harmonising AML/CFT regulation across the EU.
-AMLA’s specific duties comprise:
+In relation to this Single Rulebook, AMLA’s specific duties comprise:

 • Level 2 standards: Drafting 13 regulatory technical standards (RTS) and 6 implementing technical standards (ITS).
-This includes conducting open public consultations and submitting final drafts to the Commission for adoption via Delegated Acts or Implementing Acts.
+The drafting of these instruments include conducting open public consultations and submitting final drafts to the Commission for adoption.

 • Level 3 guidelines: Drafting and issuing 20 sets of guidelines.

-The timeline set out in the AML package called for AMLA to finalise all RTS and most ITS during 2026, and to issue the bulk of the Guidelines during 2026 or 2027.
-Following a consultation initiated by the EBA, AMLA finalised two RTS at the end of 2025:
+The timeline set out in the AML package called for AMLA to finalise all RTS and most ITS by July 2026 , and to issue the bulk of the Guidelines during 2026 or 2027.
+Following a consultation initiated and concluded by the European Banking Authority (EBA) in 2025, AMLA finalised two RTS at the end of 2025:

 • RTS on the assessment of the risk profiles of OEs, under Article 40(2) of AMLD6;